graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Scalar Extensions

 ScalarTypeExtension :
+  - extend scalar Name URI
-  - extend scalar Name Directives[Const]
+  - extend scalar Name URI?
+Directives[Const]

 Scalar type extensions are used to represent a scalar type which has been extended from some original scalar type.
 For example, this might be used by a